itfanr/ros2-wiki/OSX-Install-Binary.md

         # install dependencies for robot state publisher
         brew install tinyxml eigen pcre

-        # OpenCV isn't a dependency of ROS 2, but it used by some demos.
+        # OpenCV isn't a dependency of ROS 2, but it is used by some demos.
         brew install opencv

         # install OpenSSL for DDS-Security